 - OIT is here to help!
 Here’s how to contact the student help desk.

 - Here are three basic tips to help secure your computer from home.

-- Williams provides you access to a variety of academic software titles including MS Office and Adobe.
+- Williams provides you access to a variety of academic software titles including MS Office.